Thank you for visiting our site!

 national parks in some African countries.

 The object of Thaba Tholo is not merely to leave a legacy of bio-diverse fauna and flora for generations to come, but also a legacy of business trust, client service par excellence, and a sound, sustainable conservation heritage.

 Thaba Tholo is a 37,000-hectare game farm in the Limpopo Province of South Africa.

 The farm was established in the late 1980s by consolidating several farms bought by shareholders, and they established a company to run it as an ecological unit, facilitating the reintroduction of the Big Five and other rare species.

 Thaba Tholo is committed to the conservation of all species, especially endangered species.

-Genetic diversity is safeguarded and enhanced by accommodating large, yet sustainable numbers of each species, along with the selective breeding and genetic monitoring of its rare game.
+Genetic diversity is safeguarded and enhanced by accommodating large, yet sustainable numbers of each species and selecting for distinguishing characteristics through comprehensive monitoring.